 Uniting Behind Powerful Narratives

-If the establishment creates false narratives to divide us, why shouldn't the civil society use existing facts to reclaim the narrative?
+If the establishment creates false narratives to divide it, why shouldn't the civil society use existing facts to unite, and reclaim the narrative?
 The option is here, it's safe, and it costs nothing.

 The Establishment controls the narrative.
 The corporate owned media are heavily used to promote false narratives.
 The late Robert Perry wrote a piece about the power yielded by false narratives.